gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 [Lincheck](https://github.com/JetBrains/lincheck) and [Thread Weaver](https://github.com/google/thread-weaver) in
 JVM-land, [Coyote](https://microsoft.github.io/coyote/) in .NET, [Jepsen](https://jepsen.io/) for distributed systems.
 Python's concurrency testing story has been thin because the GIL made it less urgent.
-[blanket](https://github.com/larryhastings/blanket) is the first serious entry in what will need to become a richer ecosystem.
+[blanket](https://github.com/larryhastings/blanket) is the first entry in what will need to become a richer ecosystem.

 ## Synchronization primitives